SushmitDharurkar/Hangman/README.md

 * Most of the business logic is on the server side and the client side is only given the task of rendering based on certain conditions.
 * I have used Angular4 components for making REST calls to the backend and rendering HTML.
 * src/app contains the angular .ts, .html and .css files.
+* I have used a npm "random-word" library for getting the words.